 For this tutorial, the only things you’ll need are:

 - Optional (but highly suggested): a Faux Calligraphy Practice Worksheet.
 I have a free worksheet you can access from my resource library.
-You can get access to it by filling the form at the bottom of this blog post.
+Get access to it by filling the form at the bottom of this blog post.

 Any writing tool will do, a pencil, chalk, or even a crayon.
 Grab whatever works better for you and the surface you are planning to write on.
 In this case, I’m using a blue Staedtler triplus fineliner.
 This pen is my ALL time favorite pen to write daily!

 Once you have the tools above, follow the steps below to create start creating faux calligraphy!